AkaGiant/GiantAPI/readme.md

 Plans for Improvement
 <ul>
-    <li>Method to create dynamic files without the need to create them under the resources' directory (these would be useful for files that are created dynamically (menus, player files etc...</li>
     <li>Method to instantiate the plugin once rather tha having to implement it into every method that requires it.</li>
 </ul>